Opening Hours Open 7 days a week

-A ‘new entrant’ means a new entrant to the labour market, in other words someone who is near the start of their career, who meets certain criteria.
+A ‘new entrant’ means a new entrant to the labour market, in other words, someone who is near the start of their career and meets certain criteria.
 It does not mean an applicant who is making their first Skilled Worker visa application or entering the UK for the first time.
-If you apply for a skilled worker visa as a new entrant you can be you can be paid 70% of your job’s standard going rate or £30,960 per year, whichever is higher.
+If you apply for a skilled worker visa as a new entrant, you can be paid 70% of your job’s standard going rate or £33,400 gross per year, whichever is higher.

-You can apply for a skilled worker visa as a new entrant for a maximum period of 4 years.
-Any time already spent in the UK on a Graduate route visa will be counted towards 4 years limit when switching from Graduate route visa to a Skilled Worker visa, as a new entrant, from inside the UK.
+You can apply for a Skilled Worker visa as a new entrant for a maximum of four years.
+Any time already spent in the UK on a Graduate route visa will be counted towards the 4-year limit when switching from a Graduate route visa to a Skilled Worker visa as a new entrant from inside the UK.

 Who can apply for a Skilled Worker visa as a New Entrant?